wp-plugins/smart-donations/readme.txt

 Want to see a demo? check out the video tutorials here: http://rednao.com/tutorials.htm

- Smart donations lets you pick different styles of donations and add them to your posts (as a shortcode) or to any sidebar (as a widget).
-Currently it supports paypal, wepay and four different styles of donations:
+ With smart donations you can create different styles of donations, you can add them in a post or sidebar easilyS.
+Currently it supports paypal, wepay and five different styles of donations:

  *  **Classic Donation**.- The classic paypal or wepay button, When The user clicks the button he will be directed to the paypal/wepay page and he will define how much he want to donate there.